Streamlinelv/cartbounty/readme.txt

 If you would like to receive email notifications about abandoned carts and send automated abandoned cart recovery emails to customers, please visit our [WooCommerce Live Checkout Field Capture Pro - save abandoned carts](http://majas-lapu-izstrade.lv/woocommerce-save-abandoned-carts-pro "WooCommerce Live Checkout Field Capture Pro - save abandoned carts") plugin version.

+### Plugin basics and features:

-The "Remember checkout fields" function will allow your customers to refresh the checkout page after entering their information and walk around the page without losing previously entered data in the checkout form.
+* The "Remember checkout fields" function will allow your customers to refresh the checkout page after entering their information and walk around the page without losing previously entered data in the checkout form.

-If a user is logged in, the shopping cart will be instantly captured as soon as an item is added to the cart.
+* If a user is logged in, the shopping cart will be instantly captured as soon as an item is added to the cart.
 After this, the cart will be instantly updated if it is altered or an item is removed from the cart.

-If the user completes the payment and receives a "Thank you" page, he is removed from the Checkout Field Capture table and the Checkout form fields will be cleared.

-You can enable Exit Intent popup to offer saving unregistered user's shopping cart for later since version 3.0.
-With the help of Exit Intent you can capture even more abandoned carts by displaying a message including an e-mail field that the customer can fill to save his shopping cart.
-You can even offer to send a discount code.
+* You can enable Exit Intent popup to offer saving unregistered user's shopping cart for later.
+With the help of Exit Intent you can capture even more abandoned carts by displaying a message including an email field that the customer can fill to save his shopping cart.
 The Exit Intent will be triggered as soon as the user tries to leave your shop with a filled shopping cart.
 Please note that the Exit Intent will only be showed to unregistered users once per hour after they have added an item to their shopping cart.

+* If the user completes the payment and receives a "Thank you" page, he is removed from the Checkout Field Capture table and the Checkout form fields will be cleared.

-Since I love to make things run smooth, in case if you Uninstall this plugin, it will automatically clean up after itself (delete abandoned carts data, table and options created by this plugin) leaving your project clean.
+* Since I love to make things run smooth, in case if you Uninstall this plugin, it will automatically clean up after itself (delete abandoned carts data, table and options created by this plugin) leaving your project clean.

+### How the idea was born:

 I started working on this plugin since WooCommerce currently does not come with an integrated solution for recovering abandoned carts and I wanted to develop one myself that would be very simple and lightweight.
 I built this plugin in order to register and recover abandoned carts in a website that sells [light cube](http://www.uniqcube.com/shop "light cube") lamps since there were many people who left the checkout process.

 At the time when I started working on this project I knew that there were couple of plugins already available but they were offering a lot of functionality that slowed down my project and had many features that were not necessary.
 Also I wasn’t sure about the security that they provided and I wanted to contribute to WordPress community by helping others with the same need to see abandoned carts and recover them.

 While continuing to be working on [Mājas lapu izstrāde](http://www.majas-lapu-izstrade.lv "Mājas lapu izstrāde") (website design and development) I will be managing this plugin in order to keep up with the WooCommerce and WordPress updates.

+### Plugin dependencies:

+1. Uses WordPress private WP_List_Table class in order to output the table in the admin section.
+If this class changes, the table and all of its functions might break.
+1. WooCommerce hooks
+1. WooCommerce session

 Note: If the fields are added outside of Checkout page or Checkout page input field ID values are changed, the plugin will not be able to load data.
 Input field ID values should be default: